-Springtide, an autism treatment center network, raises $15.6 million – TechCrunch
+Update: Springtide, an autism treatment center network, raises $18 million – TechCrunch

 Taking Medicaid was a priority, Ye said, to increase access for more people who need it.

-Already, the families in the US spend about $17 billion on ABA therapy, according to Ye.
-And the overall spending on autism related issues is $68 billion, she said.
+Already, families in the U.S. spend about $17 billion on ABA therapy, according to Ye.
+And the overall spending on autism-related issues is $68 billion, she said.

 The financing, which came from Deerfield Management and Optum Ventures, will be used to expand the company’s footprint and staff, which currently numbers roughly 30 employees.

-“The rapidly growing autism care market is highly fragmented and uncoordinated, which creates significant challenges for children and their families who deserve to have access to care that is consistently of exceptional quality,” said Julian Harris, M.D., Partner at Deerfield.
+“The rapidly growing autism care market is highly fragmented and uncoordinated, which creates significant challenges for children and their families who deserve to have access to care that is consistently of exceptional quality,” said Julian Harris, MD, partner at Deerfield.
 “Springtide offers an interdisciplinary, in-center care experience with a tech-enabled wrap-around for families who want their children to get all of their care in one setting.
 With an emphasis on outcomes measurement, we hope that Springtide can serve as a platform for care and research, ultimately establishing the gold standard in this field.”

-Note: *This story was updated to indicate that Springtide had closed on $18 million not the $15.6 million originally reported in information provided by the company.